BlackyDrum/chrome-dinosaur/README.md

 ## ⚠️ Notes
 - This game requires SFML 3.x.
 It will not compile or run with SFML 2.x.
 - On Windows, SFML DLLs and assets are automatically copied next to the executable after build.
-- On Linux, make sure SFML is discoverable via CMAKE_PREFIX_PATH or installed to a standard location (`/usr/local/lib/cmake/SFML`).